kaycix/humboldtnativeplants/about.md

             Conservation at Home
             </h2>
             <p>
-            Humboldt Native Plants' mission is to empower people to participate in conservation in their own backyards and surrounding neighborhoods.
+            Humboldt Native Plants' mission is to empower people to participate in conservation in their own backyards and neighborhoods.
 Even a small native garden can have a big impact to native species, as part of a larger web of restored land.
             Our ultimate goal is to unite our community in biodiversity conservation for current and future generations.
             </p>
         </div>